 as they are not protected by all the security layers in their office buildings.”

 We are in unprecedented times.
 The COVID-19 virus pandemic is also accompanied by the upcoming global economic downturn and the risk landscape has shifted dramatically.
 It is helpful to note that there are forces that benefit from times of hardship.
 Our experience tells us that the below 3 points are common for why the global cybersecurity threat landscape will continue to heighten:

-- Economic pressure will increase the volume of cyber crime as a source of income for malicious actors and organised crime syndicates around the world.
+- Economic pressure will increase the volume of cybercrime as a source of income for malicious actors and organised crime syndicates around the world.

-- Malicious actors and organised criminals are emboldened as they are in a climate when resources and attention within law enforcement is diverted to handling a global crisis.
+- Malicious actors and organised criminals are emboldened as they are in a climate when resources and attention within law enforcement are diverted to handling a global crisis.
 This creates the perfect environment for them to increase their activities and expand the scope of operations.